ivan-madjarov/pm-agent-cfg/CONTRIBUTING.md

 1. Fork the internal repository (or create a feature branch if you have direct access)
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Test your changes thoroughly on target platforms
+4. Test thoroughly on target platforms
 5. Update documentation if needed
-6. Commit your changes with conventional commit messages
+6. Commit with conventional commit messages
 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Create a Pull Request for internal review
-8. Open a Pull Request using the provided template

 #### Code Style and Standards

 **Windows Batch Scripts:**
 - Use meaningful variable names with quotes: `set "VARIABLE_NAME=value"`
 - Include error handling for all operations
-- Provide verbose mode support where applicable
 - Use consistent indentation (2 spaces)
-- Add comments for complex logic
 - Test with both Command Prompt and PowerShell

 **PowerShell Scripts:**
 - Follow PowerShell best practices
 - Use approved verbs for function names
-- Include parameter validation
+- Include parameter validation and error handling
-- Implement proper error handling
-- Support common parameters (-Verbose, -WhatIf where applicable)
-- Use consistent formatting and indentation
+- Use consistent formatting

 **Shell Scripts (Linux):**
 - Follow POSIX standards where possible
-- Use shellcheck for validation
 - Include proper error handling (`set -e`)
 - Use meaningful variable names
-- Add comments for complex operations
 - Test on multiple distributions

 **Documentation:**
 - Use clear, concise language
 - Include examples for all features
-- Update both general and platform-specific documentation
 - Follow markdown best practices
-- Include troubleshooting information

 #### Testing Requirements

 **Windows Testing:**
-- Test on Windows 10 and Windows Server (latest versions)
+- Test on Windows 10 and Windows Server
 - Verify Administrator privilege checking
 - Test registry modifications safely (use test VMs)
-- Validate both command-line and interactive menu modes
+- Validate both command-line and interactive modes

+**Linux Testing:**
-- Test PowerShell execution policies
+- Test on major distributions (Ubuntu, CentOS, RHEL)
+- Verify sudo privilege requirements
-- Verify error handling and rollback scenarios
+- Test JSON configuration handling
+- Validate service restart functionality
 - Test with different DCAgent versions if available
 - Use `--dry-run` for safe testing